Flames vs. Flyers Player Props Betting Odds

 Travis Konecny Props

-Konecny's 30 points are pivotal for Philadelphia.
-He has recorded 17 goals and 13 assists in 35 games.
+Konecny's 36 points are pivotal for Philadelphia.
+He has 20 goals and 16 assists in 38 games.

 Konecny Recent Games